Nora Fernandes

-Nora Fernandes (born 18 June 1998) is an Indian professional footballer who plays as a goalkeeper for I-League club Churchill Brothers.
+Nora Fernandes (born 18 June 1998) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Kerala Blasters.

 Career

+Salgaocar

 Fernandes began his professional career with Salgaocar.
 He played for them in the U-18 I-League and the Goa Professional League.
+On 11 November 2017, Nora made his debut for Salgaocar in a 2017–18 Goa Professional League game against FC Bardez which ended in a 2-1 loss.

 Churchill Brothers

 Fernandes moved to Churchill Brothers in 2020 and got his first game in the 2021–22 season of the I-League.
 He made his debut in a 2–1 defeat of Kenkre on 10 April 2022 at the Naihati Stadium.

+Kerala Blasters FC

+On 7 May, following his tenure at Aizawl FC, Fernandes signed for the Indian Super League club Kerala Blasters FC on a three-year contract until 2027.
+He made his debut on 10 August in the 2024 Durand Cup match against CISF Protectors, where he came in as a substitute for Som Kumar in the second-half, as the Blasters won the match 7–0 at full-time, keeping a clean-sheet on his debut.